YJDoc2/Rust-NN/Readme.md

-# RUST-NN

-# Recognize handwritten digits Neural Net
+# Recognize handwritten digits Neural Net-Using Rust

 ## About

 This project is contributed by : Yashodhan Joshi , Vatsal Soni, Yatharth Vyas & Tejas Ghone.

-## About Project

-Neural networks currently provide the best solutions to many problems in image recognition, speech recognition, and natural language processing etc. Here is an example of our effort of implementing the traditional Neural Network of Recognizing handwritten digits in RUST Lang.
+Neural networks currently provide the best solutions to many problems in image recognition, speech recognition, and natural language processing etc. Here is an example of our effort of implementing the traditional Neural Network of Recognizing handwritten digits in Rust Programming Language.

 ## About the Neural Net